 - Employed or have an offer letter related to the student's STEM field of study from an employer who is participating in the USCIS E-Verify progam.

-- Applying no earlier than 90 days prior to the end date of the current 12-month OPT expiration date, and submitted no later than 60 days after the STEM OPT I-20 is issued.
+- Applying no earlier than 90 days prior to the end date of the current 12-month OPT expiration date or the end of an approved cap gap period, and submitted no later than 60 days after the STEM OPT I-20 is issued.
 No applications are accepted after the EAD expires.

 - A student who timely files will be able to continue employment while the extension application is pending, until a final decision is made by USCIS or for 180 days, whichever comes first.

 - Able to complete the Mentoring and Training Plan (Form I-983) attested by student and employer.
 (Form I-983 Instructions) See the Resource page for more information and instructions: studyinthestates.dhs.gov/form-i-983-overview